 The Empty Property Officers give advice to owners of empty properties on how they can bring their properties back into use.
 If you own an empty property and are not sure what to do with it, here are some of the options available to you:

-The council offers a service that will manage your property including all contact with the tenant for a lease that lasts between 3 or 5 years.
+The council offers a service that will manage your property including all contact with the tenant for a lease that lasts between three or five years.
 At the end of the lease, the property will be returned to you with vacant possession.
 You will receive an income guaranteed by the council throughout the life of the lease, even when the property is not occupied.
-For more information please see our pages on letting your property to the council.
+For more information, please see our pages on letting your property to the council.

 You could use a managing agent or become a private landlord and let the property to tenants yourself.
 For more information and advice on letting you can contact:

 - Estate and Letting Agents - Contact Details

 Letting to Students

 Both of the universities in Brighton & Hove operate schemes that let properties to students.
 For more information, go to:

 Selling the Property

 You could either sell your property through an estate agent, at auction, or by advertising it yourself.
 Contact details for local estate agents are available here.